I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 Spoiler Alert: Don't read below this sentence if you haven't watched the show!

 Yumi dies trying to protect Shishio when he battles Kenshin, but both of them are killed.
 As Wikipedia describes it, "Yumi dies trying to protect Shishio when his body becomes overheated in his fight with Kenshin.
 After she hurls herself in between Kenshin and Shishio and convinces the former to spare the latter, Shishio runs her through with his sword, mortally injuring her in the process and wounding Kenshin as well.
-Knowing that she has finally been of use to Shishio in his most important battle, she dies happy and released of her former frustration for not being able to fight next to him.
+Knowing that she has finally been of use to Shishio in his most important battle, she dies happy and released from her former frustration for not being able to fight next to him.
 She appears with Shishio and Hōji in hell."

-So, I liked Yumi for her devotion to him and genuine concern for his health, and the fact that someone as beautiful as her can love a man who is disfigured by burn scarring.
-I liked Shishio because he's the coolest bad guy ever; a monstrous sociopath who acts completely out of self-interest alone and believes whole-heartedly that only the strong deserve to live.
-His ten Juppongatana underlings all have very interesting back stories and impressive fighting techniques of their own, but his tops them all, obviously.
+So, I liked Yumi for her devotion to him and genuine concern for his health and the fact that someone as beautiful as her can love a man who is disfigured by burn scarring.
+I liked Shishio because he's the coolest bad guy ever; a monstrous sociopath who acts completely out of self-interest alone and believes wholeheartedly that only the strong deserve to live.
+His ten Juppongatana underlings all have very interesting backstories and impressive fighting techniques of their own, but his tops them all, obviously.
 To have a great story arc, you need a great villain, and Shishio is the greatest villain in Rurouni Kenshin, making the Kyoto Arc the best story arc in it.
 I love how, even after they're both dead, they just decide "Hey, let's take over hell together!"

 2. Michiru and Haruka - Sailor Moon

 Another example where I find the main couple in the show kind of uninteresting and cliché compared to another couple in the same show.
-Sailor Moon follows schoolgirl Usagi and friends' adventures as they become astrologically-themed superhero magical girls and fight monsters and save the day.
+Sailor Moon follows schoolgirl Usagi and her friends' adventures as they become astrologically-themed superhero magical girls and fight monsters and save the day.
 The show is incredibly famous and popular worldwide.
 In Sailor Moon, the main romance is between Mamoru and Usagi, but it follows the same cliché pattern of a lot of immature anime romances, with them going from fighting and being annoying to each other to being madly in love.
 The problem is, it seemed almost as though they were only in love because the plot, er, "destiny" was suited to it, and not because they were really all that compatible.
 I mean, he is a brain and she's brainless.
 It is the kind of thing that can happen in real life, but it still seemed a bit forced.
 I liked whenever either one had temptations to stray, because those episodes allowed them to discover what was special about the other that no other person could replace.

 But, since they're still sort of boring and sort of cliché, the couple that truly shines in my mind in Sailor Moon is Haruka and Michiru, who are Sailors Uranus and Neptune, respectively.
-Two women who go to another school, who are older than the main cast and more mature.
+These two women go to another school and are older than the main cast and more mature.
 They begin with goals that are dissimilar to the "inner senshi" group consisting of Sailors Moon, Mars, Venus, Mercury, and Jupiter.
 Basically, instead of saving people with the "pure heart" crystals the bad guys are seeking, they want to find the magical crystals before the bad guys do and use their power, presumably for good.
 Even though this means that the individual harboring a "pure heart" crystal in their soul will die once it's extracted from them.
 So, this sets up an interesting moral conflict between this pair and the main cast.

 Over time, they grow to see the error of their ways, and they end up helping the main cast in many battles, even though they don't agree with them on what the ultimate goal of the Sailor scouts should be.
 The episode where we learn the story of how they met and became Sailor Scouts was very touching.
 Unlike so many other anime couples, they didn't have the "Jerk!
 Baka!
 Pervert!" *slap* *kiss* *angry blush* crap I've seen a million times.

-I liked that they both had very strong passions in life; Haruka likes motorcycle racing and running track, and Michiru is a violinist, swimmer, and an artist who paints beautiful undersea landscapes.
+I liked that they both had very strong passions in life; Haruka likes motorcycle racing and running track, and Michiru is a violinist, swimmer, and artist who paints beautiful undersea landscapes.
 They seem to have the ability to intuitively find the person the bad guys are going to target next, so Michiru and Haruka are often at the scene of the attack before any other Sailor Scouts.
 They are a great couple not only because individually they're so cool, but because they deal with a relationship in a confident, mature way.
 Things don't always go their way, but they stick by each other through thick and thin.

 1. Madoka and Homura - Puella Magi Madoka Magica